FIXTradingCommunity/fix-vocabulary/README.md

 [Simple Knowledge Organization System (SKOS)](https://www.w3.org/TR/skos-reference/)

+Some metadata is noted with [Dublin Core Terms](http://dublincore.org/documents/dcmi-terms/)

 The file is serialized using [Turtle](https://www.w3.org/TR/turtle/) notation.

 These notations may be read and edited using tools like [Protégé](https://protege.stanford.edu/).